Sabine & Posterior Muscular System

 The posterior muscular system refers to the group of muscles located at the back of the body.
 These muscles include the trapezius, latissimus dorsi, erector spinae, and gluteus maximus, among others.
 They play a crucial role in maintaining posture, producing movements such as extension and hyperextension, and providing stability and support to the spine.
 Strengthening and conditioning these muscles can help improve overall back health and prevent injuries.

-View all our Vintage & Abstracts artwork here on YouTube.
+View all our Vintage Anatomy artwork here on YouTube.

-Available as digital file, poster and canvas prints.
-Browse the image gallery and zoom in to view details of the various options for this artwork, incl. sizes, product type and optional logo placement.
-Text on this artwork is medical latin only.
-Contact us at shop@educare.design if you have any questions.
+Available as poster prints, canvas prints and print-it-yourself PDF files.
+Browse the image gallery and zoom in to view details of the various options for this artwork, incl. types and sizes and optional logo placement. ⚠️ Text on this artwork is medical latin only.

 SKU: vin002 Category: Tags: , , ,